Special Educational Needs & Disabilities - Chirbury

 Progress of Pupils with SEN and LAC (this section should also be read alongside the schools data section on the school website)

-All the children who are currently receiving additional support are making progress towards meeting their individual targets.
-These are reviewed termly and all children within the school undertake standardised assessments within reading, spelling and maths three times each year.
+All the children who are currently receiving additional support are making progress towards meeting their individual targets as described within their Pupil Centred Plans.
+These are reviewed termly and all children within the school undertake standardised assessments within reading, spelling and maths each term.

-All children have equal opportunities to activities, including clubs and opportunities within the wider school communities.
+All children have equal opportunities to activities, including clubs and opportunities within the wider school community.

 External Personnel and Other Agencies